AliShoaibHassan/AliShoaibHassan/README.md

 # 💫 About Me:
-I’m a final-year Computer Science undergraduate with a strong passion for Artificial Intelligence and Full-Stack Development.
-My interests lie particularly in Generative AI and building intelligent, end-to-end web solutions.
+I’m a final-year Computer Science undergraduate with a strong focus on software development, particularly full-stack web development .
+I enjoy designing and building scalable, high-performance web applications and crafting robust backend architectures that power seamless user experiences.

+I have hands-on experience developing full-stack solutions using HTML, CSS, JavaScript, Node.js, Express, and MongoDB, with a particular emphasis on backend development, API design, and database management.
+My strong foundation in JavaScript, Python combined with solid skills in Data Structures and Algorithms, enables me to build efficient and optimized solutions.

-I have a solid foundation in Python, Java, C++, and Flutter, along with strong problem-solving skills in Data Structures and Algorithms.
-My AI experience includes working with libraries such as NumPy, Pandas, Matplotlib, and frameworks like PyTorch for developing and experimenting with machine learning and deep learning models.
+Alongside my web development work, I’m deeply passionate about Artificial Intelligence, especially Generative AI.
+I have worked with libraries like NumPy, Pandas, and Matplotlib, and frameworks such as PyTorch for building and experimenting with machine learning and deep learning models.
+Currently, I’m exploring text-to-video and image-to-video generation and integrating AI-driven capabilities into full-stack applications.

-On the development side, I have hands-on experience building full-stack applications using HTML, CSS, JavaScript, Node.js, Express, and MongoDB, focusing on creating scalable backends and seamless frontends.

-Currently, I’m exploring deep learning techniques and working on text-to-video and image-to-video generation models, while also building practical web solutions that integrate AI capabilities.

-I’m passionate about learning cutting-edge technologies, solving real-world problems, and collaborating on impactful projects.
-Feel free to connect if you’re interested in working on AI, machine learning, or web-based applications!
+I’m driven by a desire to solve real-world problems, learn cutting-edge technologies, and collaborate on impactful projects.
+Feel free to connect if you’re interested in working on backend systems, full-stack applications, or AI-powered solutions!

 ## 🌐 Socials: